mrdavehill/mrdavehill/README.md

 - 👋 Hi, I’m @mrdavehill
-- 👀 I’m interested in nework and cloud automation
+- 👀 I work in nework and cloud automation
-- 🌱 I’m currently learning Ansible
 - 📫 How to reach me ...

 - Dave Hill dave@davehill.org